lilswapnil/lung-cancer-detection/README.md

-# 🫁 Lung Cancer Detection Project
+# 🫁 Lung Cancer Detection using Machine Learning

 > A comprehensive machine learning project for early lung cancer detection using medical imaging and the LIDC-IDRI dataset.